2023 Most Popular Agricultural Economics Bachelor's Degree Schools in Wisconsin

 Check out the agricultural business bachelor's degree programs at these schools if you want to attend one of the most popular in Wisconsin.

-Our 2023 rankings named University of Wisconsin - River Falls the most popular school in Wisconsin for agricultural economics and business students working on their bachelor’s degree.
-Located in the distant town of River Falls, UW - River Falls is a public college with a medium-sized student population.
+Our analysis found University of Wisconsin - River Falls to be the most popular school for agricultural economics and business students who want to pursue a bachelor’s degree in Wisconsin.
+Located in the distant town of River Falls, UW - River Falls is a public school with a moderately-sized student population.

 Of the 56 students majoring in agricultural business at UW - River Falls, 54% are male and 46% are female.